 Email marketing is still relevant and should be part of your marketing strategy.
 This article will explain why email marketing is effective, provide you with some email marketing effectiveness statistics, and outline metrics you should be tracking to ensure your emails are as effective as possible.

 Effectiveness of Email Marketing Statistics

-Email marketing statistics show that email is still an essential part of any brand’s marketing plan.
-Here are some email marketing stats that stand out:
+Email marketing effectiveness statistics show that email is still an essential part of any brand’s marketing plan.
+Here are some email effectiveness statistics that stand out: